Big Brother (Dutch and Belgian TV series): History

 The series returned for a third season in January 2023.
 The concept of the program was rethought, focussing on the housemates playing individual and adding the power of nomination of international series and the Big Brother coins.
 The season had to played much more individual.
 Outcaster from the first weeks Jason Glas became very popular with the audience.
 They arranged a plane with banner for him.
 Because the game was played much more individual, there were more tensions then the previous seasons.
 The livestream was even stopped one time.
 However the housemates had lots of sympathy.
 Hosts Kemper and Beloy said there were never more Valentine cards and gifts than for the housemates of that season.
 Viewers complained when the evicted housemate Danny Volkers was able to return to the house and compete back in the game.
 Bart Vandenbroek won the season.
 He was the first Belgian winner following two winners from the Netherlands.

 Before the start of the fourth season presenters Beloy and Kemper they made a call for tolerance after hateful posts on social media during last season and housemates who had a hard time reading them.
 Many changes of the third season were kept but new rules were added.
 The housemates had to work, sleep and nominate in duos for the first time.
 The launch had more viewers than the previous season, reaching 483.000 viewers in the Netherlands.

+For the first time in this series, fans were allowed into the house during a freeze assignment where residents were not allowed to move and/or talk.
+One of the most talked about contestants, Ashley De Graaf, bought an exemption for 20,000 euros of the prize money near the end, this made headlines.
+Tyron Bolwerk went home for 15,000 euros from the jackpot a week before the finals.
+Glenn Van Himst was the winner of the season.
+He won 56,266 euros.